 The Bottom Line

-Knowing the present value of an annuity can be a helpful when planning your retirement and your financial future in general.
+Knowing the present value of an annuity can be helpful when planning your retirement and your financial future in general.
 If you have the option of picking an annuity or a lump-sum payment, you’ll want to know how much your remaining annuity payments are worth so you can choose.
 Even if you aren’t making that decision, knowing the present value of an annuity can give you a clearer picture of your finances.

 Retirement Planning Tips